AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/on-device-decisioning/troubleshooting.md

 ## Inspect send notification errors

 When using On-device decisioning, notifications are sent automatically for getOffers execute requests.
-These reqeusts are sent silently in the background.
-But any errors can be inspected by subscribing to an event called `sendNotificationError`  Here is a code sample for how to subscribe to notifiaction errors using the Node.js SDK.
+These requests are sent silently in the background.
+Any errors can be inspected by subscribing to an event called `sendNotificationError`.
+Here is a code sample showing how to subscribe to notification errors using the Node.js SDK.

 ```js
 const TargetClient = require("@adobe/target-nodejs-sdk");